MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-new-label.md

 Although Azure Information Protection comes with default labels that you can customize, you can also create your own labels that users see on the Information Protection bar.

-You can add a new label, or add a new sub-label to an existing label when you need a further level of classification.
-For example, the last label in the [default policy](configure-policy-default.md), contains sub-labels.
+You can add a new label, or add a new sublabel to an existing label when you need a further level of classification.
+For example, the last label in the [default policy](configure-policy-default.md), contains sublabels.

 Use the following instructions to add a new label to the Azure Information Protection policy.